 Bleeding during pregnancy in the second or third trimester

-While bleeding during pregnancy during the first month of pregnancy, and throughout the first trimester even, is quite common and usually not cause for concern, most of the cases later in pregnancy are far more rare, but also often less benign unfortunately.
+While bleeding during pregnancy during the first month of pregnancy, and throughout the first trimester even, is quite common and usually not cause for concern, beyond often being mistaken for a period while pregnant, most of the cases later in pregnancy are far more rare, but also often less benign unfortunately.

 Placenta abruption occurs when the placenta partially or completely separates from your uterine wall before birth.
 This can deprive your baby of nutrients and oxygen.
 Minor abruptions can be managed with rest.